phopper-pivotal/pcf_an_animiated_short/README.md

-# Pivotal Cloud Foundry
-## An 101 for Application Developers and Operators
+# Pivotal Cloud Foundry for Application Developers and Operators
 During this workshop you will gain a deeper understanding of Pivotal Cloud Foundry, its components and architecture, how to deploy an application, how to create a service and bind to an application and day 1 and day 2 operations of an application.

 Whether your apps are staying on-premises or moving to a public cloud, these principles will help you build more scalable, resilient and adaptable systems that drive your competitive advantage.